-Fruit cake: you either love it or loathe it.
-This quintessentially American Christmas tradition has its detractors, so we sought to develop a moist, flavorful version that relies on premium dried fruits rather than the luridly colored glacéed (candied) fruit that appears in supermarkets everywhere come November.
+Holiday fruit cake: you either love it or loathe it.
+We took up the challenge of creating a moist, flavorful version that relies on premium dried fruits rather than the luridly colored glacéed (candied) fruit that appears in supermarkets everywhere come November.

-In our version, dried plums, figs or apricots could be substituted for the fruits we've suggested, and crystallized ginger is also a nice addition.
-Although we've included pecans, nuts are strictly optional.
-Mellowing the fruit cake in brandy or bourbon after baking adds a richness and intensity to the cake, but this is optional as well.
+Personalize the cake to your tastes by subbing dried plums, figs or apricots for the fruits we've suggested; crystallized ginger also makes a nice addition.
+We’ve included pecans, but your cake will be delicious without nuts, too.
+Mellowing the fruit cake in brandy or bourbon after baking adds richness and intensity to the cake, but this is optional as well.

 Combine the raisins and dried fruits in a medium-size bowl.
 Add the brandy and cover the bowl with plastic wrap.
 Let the fruits macerate overnight at room temperature; they will absorb all of the liquor.